travelmarx/scrapbook101core/docbuild/articles/item-document.md

     </dl>
     </dd>
     <dt>assetPath</dt>
     <dd>This is the path to any digital assets associated with the item.
 For example, there might be images, PDFs or other documents that give context about the item.
-Associating assets is not necessary if you plan to implement {{site.sn}} without any assets.
-Part of the spirit behind {{site.sn}} however is to provide strong visual cues for remembering an item as well as archiving data associated with it, so at least one image for each {{site.sn}} is recommended.
+Associating assets is not necessary if you plan to implement Scrapbook101core without any assets.
+Part of the spirit behind Scrapbook101core however is to provide strong visual cues for remembering an item as well as archiving data associated with it, so at least one image for each Scrapbook101core is recommended.
     <p class="inset">
         <u>Default</u>: <i>null</i>
         <br/>